-The Dallas LGBT Bar Association’s Board of Directors for the 2019–2020 term is comprised of seven attorneys from a range of backgrounds and practice areas:
+The Dallas LGBT Bar Association’s Board of Directors for 2022 is comprised of attorneys from a range of backgrounds and practice areas:

 Nadia is a member of the Dallas Hispanic Bar Association, Iranian American Bar Association, and Young Professionals Advisory Council for Dallas’s LGBTQ Resource Center.
-She is also a former Associate member of The Honorable Barbara M. G. Lynn American Inn of Court, was named to Texas Rising Stars® by Thomson Reuters in 2018 and 2019, and was selected for the Leadership Council on Legal Diversity Pathfinder Program in 2019.
+She is also a former Associate member of The Honorable Barbara M. G. Lynn American Inn of Court, was named to Texas Rising Stars® by Thomson Reuters in 2018–2020, included in the inaugural edition of Best Lawyers: Ones to Watch for Litigation—Intellectual Property, and selected for the Leadership Council on Legal Diversity Pathfinder Program in 2019.

 Whether she is drawing portraits, dabbling in the kitchen, or crafting legal arguments, Nadia seeks out opportunities to be creative.
-She enjoys spending time with her partner and their two dogs (Edison and Tesla), competing in bar trivia, and watching true-crime documentaries.
+She enjoys spending time with her partner and their two dogs (Edison and Tesla) and cats (Galileo and Archimedes), competing in bar trivia, and watching true-crime documentaries.

 Derek is a founding partner of DebnamRust, P.C., where he practices corporate law, estate planning & probate, and LGBT law.
 He spends a majority of his time protecting and representing small- and medium-sized Texas businesses.
 For small and new businesses, Derek drafts formation documents, advises set-up and structuring of companies, sets up 501(c)(3)s, protects companies and board members from liability, advises companies with future business planning, and helps new companies use best practices to avoid potential litigation.
 For existing small- and medium-sized Texas businesses, Derek helps companies prepare for litigation, navigate city council meetings, plan for future business, and face the legal complexities involved in everyday business.